ericrogler/Green-Book/Z004_Management_General_Teaching.md

 **God Entity, Futurama (2002)**
 > "When you do things right, people won't be sure you've done anything at all."
-- Ironically, in practice, sometimes being visible is what gets you noticed and promoted while not being visible may get you in trouble.
+As great as the quotation above is, sometimes being visible is what gets you noticed and promoted while not being visible may get you in trouble.
+- Put another way: the perception you know what you're doing is as important as knowing what you're doing.

 *Notice: Though this chapter talks about management in the context of teaching and instruction, some information can also apply to associates, employees, peers, and more across various industries.*